rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Working with _hlint_ (Haskell linter, other static tools that do similar things exist) is lots of experimental fun too.
 I often need to get _a solution_ in and the linter will replace it with a much nicer fused code.

+_Combinator_ is a 100 years old term and I could be wrong about its intended intuitive meaning[^combinator].
+To me it means a _building block_.
+Functional programming is about designing and using well fitting combinators.

+Jig-saw puzzle approach results in very clean programs, is addictive, and a lot of fun, but (sadly) is not commonly used at large.
+_side_note_end

 [^jigsaw]: See [_add_blank_target A walk in the park](2022-03-13-ts-types-part6.html#a-walk-in-the-park), [_add_blank_target phantom types](2022-01-09-ts-types-part4.html#phantom-types), [_add_blank_target existential types](2022-01-09-ts-types-part4.html#preventing-information-escape) in my TS series.

-_Combinator_ is a 100 years old term and I could be wrong about its intended intuitive meaning[^combinator].
-I believe it to mean: _building block_.
-What I know for sure is that functional programming is about designing and using well fitting jig-saw like combinators.
-This jig-saw puzzle approach results in very clean programs, is addictive, and a lot of fun, but (sadly) is not commonly used at large.
-It is an approach FP-ers often use.
-Is FP empirical?

 [^combinator]: Schönfinkel (credited for the concept of combinatory logic) was Russian and worked with Hilbert in Germany.
 His original work was in German.
 Curry work with Hilbert as well.
 The term has to do with building blocks (primitive "functions"), aka S K and I in SKI calculus.
 In LC combinator is a lambda expression without free variables.
 Looks like a piece of a jigsaw puzzle to me.